-Flights are departing from one of its 3 terminals (Terminal 1, 2 and 3).
-The route with the most departures is the route to Kumasi (KMS) with an average of 99 flights from Kotoka International every week which is 25% of all weekly departures.
+Flights are departing from one of its 2 terminals (Terminal 3 and 2).
+The route with the most departures is the route to Kumasi (KMS) with an average of 81 flights from Kotoka International every week which is 21% of all weekly departures.
 The top international destinations from here are Lagos (LOS) and Abidjan (ABJ).
-The two longest flights are Accra (ACC) to New York (JFK) that takes around 11 hours and 20 minutes and Accra (ACC) to Dulles (IAD) with a flight time of 11 hours and 10 minutes.
+The two longest flights are Accra (ACC) to Atlanta (ATL) that takes around 12 hours and 55 minutes and Accra (ACC) to Dulles (IAD) with a flight time of 10 hours and 40 minutes.

-Africa World Airlines is the largest airline here by counting the number of departures with around 134 scheduled take-offs every week.
-The second largest operator from Kotoka International is Passion Air.
-Larger aircrafts on this airport are Boeing 777, Airbus A350 and the Airbus A330.
-The aircraft types with most scheduled flights are the Embraer ERJ14X/13X and the Bombardier Dash 8.
+AWA is the largest airline here by counting the number of departures.
+With around 124 scheduled take-offs every week, that's about 4 times as many as the second biggest airline, Passion Air.
+Larger aircrafts on this airport are Boeing 777, Airbus A350 and the Airbus A340.
+The aircraft types with most scheduled flights are the Embraer ERJ14X/13X and the Boeing 737.

-The route with the longest flighttime from Accra (ACC) is to Dulles (IAD) and takes about 11h 35min with a Boeing 787-8
+The route with the longest flighttime from Accra (ACC) is to Atlanta (ATL) and takes about 12h 55min with a Airbus A330-900neo

 Based on number of scheduled departures next month.